Wednesday, November 06, 2024

 Peacocks are often encountered in optical and alchemical literature, primarily because the 'multiple eye' symbolism of their feathers evoke watchfulness.
 The iridescent gleam of the peacock's feathers also appealed to optical study.

 Bettini’s book includes chapters on the Holy Grail of optics, the camera obscura, the scientific precursor to photography, as well as examination of the mathematics and geometry of the spider’s web.
-Likewise, Browne in The Garden of Cyrus mentions not only ‘pictures from objects which are represented, answerable to the paper, or wall in the dark chamber’ but also 'the mathematicks of the neatest Retiary Spider.’
+Likewise, in The Garden of Cyrus fleetingly mentions ‘pictures from objects which are represented, answerable to the paper, or wall in the dark chamber’ and 'the mathematicks of the neatest Retiary Spider.’

-There's one book above all others which seems to have fascinated Browne in the 1650s decade, the Jesuit priest Athanasius Kircher’s greatest work, Oedipus Egypticus or The Egyptian Oedipus.
+One book above all others seems to have fascinated Browne in the 1650s decade, the Jesuit priest Athanasius Kircher’s greatest work, Oedipus Egypticus or The Egyptian Oedipus.
 [20]

 The frontispiece to The Egyptian Oedipus depicts a youthful looking Kircher successfully answering the Sphinx's riddle.
 The three door-step sized volumes of Kircher's Egyptian Oedipus are a triumph of the printing press, taking four years in total to print.
 In Oedipus Aegyptiacus Kircher sets out to explore the esoteric traditions of theosophical systems of Zoroaster, Orpheus, Pythagoras, Plato and the Hebrew Cabala.

 Athanasius Kircher (1602-80) was an archaeologist, an avid collector of scientific experiments and geographical exploration, he probed the secrets of the subterranean world, deciphered ancient languages and experimented with optics and magnetism.
 Kircher's books are well-represented in Browne’s library and his influence upon the Norwich doctor was considerable.
-For example, Browne conceded to Kircher's authority, altering many of his own speculations upon Egyptian hieroglyphics, declaring -‘But no man is likely to profound the Ocean of that Doctrine, beyond that eminent example of industrious Learning, Kircherus’ [21]
+For example, Browne conceded to Kircher's authority, altering many of his own speculations upon Egyptian hieroglyphics, declaring -

 In his early work The Magnetic Art (1631) [22] Kircher explored different forms of magnetism.
 He believed that human relationships, love, sex and music all held magnetic properties because of their ability to exert an invisible attraction.
 In The Magnetical Art the Italian polymath reproduced notated music which he claimed could cure those bitten by the tarantella spider when performed.
 Browne seldom if ever questioned even the wildest of Kircher's ideas, stating in Pseudodoxia-